Mapping 101: A Beginner's Guide

 Key terms and concepts in Wardley Mapping

-A strategic pattern describing how practices evolve alongside the changing characteristics of underlying components, requiring new methods as technology and context shift.
+A strategic pattern describing how practices evolve alongside changing characteristics of underlying components, requiring new methods as technology shifts.

 A set of 40 universal principles for strategic success, focusing on situational awareness, user needs, and adaptability in dynamic environments.